Profitability reporting best practices at BCU

 The BCU finance team continues to see benefits from these reporting activities.
 Making profitability analysis a focal point for the institution brings better understanding of profitability across channels.
 Building upon progress to date, the credit union’s leadership would like to evolve the reporting process into one that provides additional insight into the performance of individual products and categories in a continued effort to best serve members.

-This article was first published in Credit Union Executives Society (CUES) in March 2018.
+A version of this article was published in Credit Union Executives Society (CUES).